 4. Recycle your Christmas tree

-Its twinkling branches graced your home for 12 nights, but once the festive period is over, along with the rich foods and Christmas jumpers, the tree has got to go.
+Its twinkling branches graced your home for at least 12 nights, but once the festive period is over, along with the rich foods and Christmas jumpers, the tree has got to go.

 Gardening writer Martyn Cox, writes: “After Christmas, strip off the decorations from cut trees and take it to your local tip or garden centre collection point, where it will chipped up to make compost or mulch.

 "Alternatively, check to see whether your council offers a tree collection service.
 Container-grown trees have a good chance of establishing in the garden, as long as they have not been kept inside for too long.”